havenow/OpenGLES/简单的使用EGL.md

 their configuration IDs should be in the range [1,N].
 Small gaps in the sequence are allowed, but should only occur when removing configurations defined in previous revisions of an EGL implementation.

+Buffer Descriptions and Attributes
+The various buffers that may be contained by an EGLSurface, and the EGLConfig attributes controlling their creation, are described below.
+Attribute values include the depth of these buffers, expressed in bits/pixel component.
+If the depth of a buffer in an EGLConfig is zero, then an EGLSurface created with respect to that EGLConfig will not contain the corresponding buffer.

+Not all buffers are used or required by all client APIs .
+To conserve resources, implementations may delay creation of buffers until they are needed by EGL or a client API .
+For example, if an EGLConfig describes an alpha mask buffer with depth greater than zero, that buffer need not be allocated by a surface until an OpenVG context is bound to that surface.

 EGLConfig描述了EGLSurface的color buffers和辅助 buffers的格式、类型和大小。如果EGLSurface是一个window，
 EGLConfig描述可能有一个关联的本地虚拟类型。